 13. How do I get a CPAP machine?

-Following a CPAP titration study, we will, with your permission, order a CPAP machine through a homecare company that participates with your insurance.
+Following a CPAP titration study, we will, if the patient or the referring doctor requests that we do so, send a copy of the study to a home-care company that participates with your insurance.
 We do this to expedite therapy and are not remunerated for this service.
-Once we have sent the prescription, the homecare company will contact you to discuss your insurance benefits and schedule an appointment to bring the equipment to you.
-If you do not wish us to order equipment for you, we can, at your request, send a prescription to you
+Your physician will send the prescription, the home-care company and they will contact you to discuss your insurance benefits and schedule an appointment to bring the equipment to you.

 14. How long will I be here?